 It is good practice to close a connection as soon as possible after data is transmitted, to prevent radio channels from being kept open needlessly.

 The following image (figure 1) illustrates the issue of a connection that was closed inefficiently.
-The image shows the Trace chart in the Diagnostics tab of the AT&T Application Resource Optimizer (ARO) diagnostic tool.
-AT&T ARO tool collects trace data from an application, evaluates it against recommended best practices, and generates analytical results.
+The image shows the Trace chart in the Diagnostics tab of the AT&T Video Optimizer diagnostic tool.
+The Video Optimizer tool collects trace data from an application, evaluates it against recommended best practices, and generates analytical results.

 Figure 1: Trace results showing the late termination of a connection.